Municipal Borough of Finchley

 Finchley, which is now in north London, was a local government district in Middlesex, England, from 1878 to 1965.
 Finchley Local Board first met in 1878.
-It became Finchley District Council in 1895 and the Municipal Borough of Finchley in 1933.
+It became Finchley Urban District Council in 1895 and the Municipal Borough of Finchley in 1933.
 In 1965 Middlesex was abolished and Finchley became part of the London Borough of Barnet.

 Formation

 The parish of Finchley had no local government in the modern sense until the 19th century.
 The parish initially resisted adopting the Local Government Act 1858 and forming a local board to govern the town on grounds of cost.
 However, this meant that the area was grouped with a number of other parishes under the control of Barnet Rural Sanitary Authority in 1873.

 It was the fear of losing power over local administration to Barnet that was to lead the ratepayers of Finchley to adopt the 1858 legislation.
 Finchley Local Board was formed in 1878, consisting of twelve members.
 There was tension between the ratepayers of North Finchley and the wealthier Church End area as those owning more property had more votes under the weighted voting system used.
 A proposal to merge with the neighbouring Friern Barnet Local Government District in 1881 was not carried out.